spotinst/help/src/docs/elastigroup/features/gcp/pre-emptible-cud-on-demand-instances.md

 This article provides a brief overview of the three most common pricing models on GCP, nevertheless all cloud providers offer the same three pricing models with different terms.

 Elastigroup utilizes these pricing models to ensure that your computing cluster is always cost-optimized.
-To learn more about your cloud provider’s pricing visit their website.
+To learn more about your cloud provider's pricing visit their website.

 ## On-Demand